Al-G834/project-yapm/README.md

 Each function begins by reading the password.json file into memory.
 At the end of each function, the nested dictionary is serialized into a json formatted file and written to disk.
+Also, each function displays messages in the test widget at the bottom of the window.
+Messages ib black are information regarding the success of the function.
+Error messages are displayed in red.
 The dictionary allows only one username-password tuple per Identifier/Site ID.

 **1. Add Processing**\
 Populate the SITE ID, USERNAME, and PASSWORD widgets.
-Pressing the 'Add' button triggers the app to validate the SITE ID and USERNAME values, the characters " and ' are not allowed.
+Pressing the 'Add' button triggers the app to validate the SITE ID, USERNAME, and PASSWORD values, the characters " and ' are not allowed.
 The app then checks if the Site ID already exists, if it does an error message is displayed in the Text frame below.
 If the Site ID does not exist in the dictionary, the password is